Christianity and Sexuality|

 Spring 2014 not offered

 This course will explore a range of Christian teachings on attitudes toward, and technologies of, sex and sexuality.
 We will read medieval and modern theologies of sexuality, as well as contemporary historical, sociological, and cultural studies.
 Points of focus will include confession, mysticism, marriage, celibacy, queer and transgendered practices and identities, and reproductive rights.

 St. Paul, LETTER TO THE ROMANS

 Mark Jordan, INVENTION OF SODOMY

 |Examinations and Assignments: |

-Full attendance and participation, weekly one-page response papers, two critical papers, and one research paper.
+Full attendance and participation, occasional one-page response papers, one critical paper, and one research paper.

 |Additional Requirements and/or Comments: |

 This course fulfills the "Thematic Approaches" requirement for the Religion department major.
 For students to request a POI, please send a brief message to firstname.lastname@example.org, detailing your interest in the course and any background you may have in the study of gender, sexuality, the Christian tradition, or religious studies.